 Core curriculum: Four series of lectures on film and television history

 The chronological framework does not mean, of course, that the individual lectures simply run through the successive developments.
 Each session examines a concrete issue of special significance for that particular epoch, e.g.: How can one discuss film history, and how are people discussing it?
-What is a (film) author (auteur), and what role does the notion of authorship play during the specific period?
-Which major contemporary cultural movements does cinema channel, and how does it also influence them?
+What is a film author (auteur), and what role does the notion of authorship play during these specific periods?
+Which major contemporary cultural movements does cinema channel, and how does it influence them?

 Core curriculum: Introduction to film and television studies

 During this one-week introduction, we introduce you to the central topics and methods of our subjects.
 The course Television Studies covers such topics as the historical development of the medium, broadcast programming, basic approaches of television theory, broadcast formats, or the convergence of TV and the Internet.
 The course Film Studies examines such seemingly obvious terms as “star“, “genre“, “auteur“ or “epoch“.

 Core curriculum: Text study course